aircrack-ng/mdk4/README.md

 		ATTACK MODE f: Packet Fuzzer
 		  A simple packet fuzzer with multiple packet sources and a nice set of modifiers.
 Be careful!
+		ATTACK MODE x: Poc Test
+		  Proof-of-concept of WiFi protocol implementation vulnerability,
+		  to test whether the device has wifi vulnerabilities.
+		  It may cause the wifi connection to be disconnected or the target device to crash.

 # Usage